thelovelab/tximeta/vignettes/tximeta.knit.md

 * Building out actual, sustainable plan for supporting as many organisms and sources as possible.
-We can define rules which determine where the FASTA and GTF files will be based on `source` and `version` (also here I ignored something like "type", e.g. CHR or ALL gene files from Gencode)
+We can define rules which determine where the FASTA and GTF files will be based on `source` and `release` (also here we ignored something like "type", e.g. CHR or ALL gene files from Gencode)
 * Some support already for linked transcriptomes, see `linkedTxomes` vignette.
 Need to work more on combining multiple sources